-Although the Mooney Flat is nearest to where Deer Creek enters the Yuba River, we’re including Smartsville and Timbuctoo in our history because immigrants and mining activities in the region made significant impacts on California environmental laws and water rights.
+Although the Mooney Flat is nearest to where Deer Creek enters the Yuba River, we’re including Smartsville and Timbuctoo in our history because immigrants and mining activities in the region made significant impacts on California laws and water rights.

 In the 1850s, Timbuctoo and Smartsville were centers of activity.
 The population was between 1,000 to 4,000, many of them Irish immigrants.
 With the invention of hydraulic mining, it became one of the wealthiest regions in California.
 Estimates say that millions of dollars of gold dust were moved through local business and the Wells Fargo headquarters in Smartsville.